 As newbies we would appreciate someone experienced with horticulture who knows what weeds are and what plants need right now.
-Some tasks that need doing in the next few months are ....
-If you know about propagating plants that would be a great skill to contribute.
+Some tasks that need doing in the next few months are propagating plants that would be a great skill to contribute.

 There's always trying to keep on top of planting, watering and weeding, strimming and trimming overhanging branches as well as mowing with a tractor.
 Let us know if you have experience with a chainsaw as various piles of wood still need processing.
 Mulching around trees with cardboard and straw, composting, and for those with experience building compost toilets outside, putting a coat of lime on barn and house.

-My partner will probably be preoccupied with planning - and the defunct wind turbine... and finishing off the chicken tractor.
+My partner will probably be preoccupied with planning - the defunct wind turbine... and creating a chicken tractor.
+We have runner ducks.
 A series of ponds will need putting in with a digger at some point.

 We have a beehive and have been planting the orchard with beeplants.

 This gives you some idea of the sorts of things that might be going on if you come...

 We have done a lot of tree-planting around the perimeter now, and propagating trees in the poytunnel.
 There is still pruning to do, splitting comfrey and rhubarb and artichokes, and planting out perennials in the spring.

 Later in the season there's canning and pressing apples, cider and making herbal remedies ......